Categories

 How to get a Working Holiday Visa for Australia

-Perhaps, the most popular of the lot.
 I think everyone knows someone who’s done a Working Holiday Visa in Australia.
-This visa is called the Subclass 417 visa.
+This visa is called the Subclass 417 visa, and it’s the most popular way for young people (those aged from 18-30 or 18-35 for certain nationalities) to move to Australia.

 Step one –

-It’s pretty easy to start the application process, you can start applying online here.
-The first step is to set up an IMMI account (see photo below) and the next page asks you to set some Security Questions and set a Password.
+It’s pretty easy to start the application process; you can start applying online here.
+The first step is to set up an IMMI account (see photo below), and the next page asks you to set some security questions and a password.

 australia working holiday visa, expat travel